-(E) (F) access and navigate the Internet for research.
-Internet resources can be utilized to research all TEKS (2) The student analyzes equine science as it relates to the selection of horses.
-The student is expected to: (A) recognize the importance of the equine industry such as rodeo, racing, equestrian, therapy, and the global food market; and Clarification of multiple industries within the equine discipline.
-(B) evaluate and select horses based on purpose.
+(E) Demonstrate good citizenship characteristics such as stewardship, advocacy, and community leadership.
+Added to ensure community and leadership involvement (E) (F) Research career topics using technology such as the Internet.
+Internet resources can be utilized to research all TEKS (1) (2) The student analyzes equine science as it relates to the selection of horses.
+The student is expected to: (A) recognize the importance of the equine industry such as equestrian, racing, rodeo, therapy and the global food market; and Clarification of multiple industries within the equine discipline.
+(B) evaluate and select horses based on purpose .
 Horses are evaluated and selected differently based upon purposes of various industries.
-(2) The student knows how to provide proper nutrition using accepted protocols and processes to maintain animal performance.
-The student is expected to: (A) determine nutritional requirements of horses; (B) describe the anatomy and physiology of horses including the skeletal, muscular, respiratory, reproductive, and circulatory systems; and All major systems need to be addressed.
+(2) (3) The student knows how to provide proper nutrition using accepted protocols and processes to maintain animal performance.
+The student is expected to: (A) determine nutritional requirements of horses; (B) describe the anatomy and physiology of horses including the skeletal , muscular , respiratory , reproductive , and circulatory systems ; and All major systems need to be addressed.
 (C) explain methods of maintaining horse health and soundness.
-(3) The student analyzes equine science as it relates to the management of horses.
+(3) (4) The student analyzes equine science as it relates to the management of horses.
 The student is expected to: (A) select equipment and facilities for horses; (B) demonstrate methods of handling horses safely; and (C) identify the procedures for breeding horses per industry standards.
 Procedures are different for different breeds.
-(4) The student identifies animal pests and diseases.
+(5) The student identifies animal pests and diseases.
 The student is expected to: Pests and diseases are not specifically mentioned.
 (A) identify and describe the role of bacteria, fungi, viruses, genetics, and nutrition in disease; and (B) identify methods of disease control, treatment, and prevention.
-(C) classify internal and external parasites including treatment and prevention (D) Identify behaviorable diseases such as cribbing, heaving, and wind sucking.
-(4)(5) The student compares and contrasts issues affecting the equine industry.
-The student is expected to: (A) describe issues concerning biotechnology related to the equine industry; and (B) identify animal welfare policy pertaining to the equine industry such as rodeo, racing, equestrian, therapy, global food market, and pharmaceutical research.
+(C) classify internal and external parasites including treatment and prevention (D) Identify behavioral diseases such as cribbing, heaving, and wind sucking.
+(4) (6) The student compares and contrasts issues affecting the equine industry.
+The student is expected to: (A) describe issues concerning biotechnology related to the equine industry; and (B) identify animal welfare policy pertaining to the equine industry such as equestrian, racing, rodeo, therapy, the global food market and pharmaceutical research.
 Many industries need to be addressed.
-(6) The student develops an improved supervised agricultural experience program as it relates to agriculture, food, and natural resources.
-The student is expected to: